QRCODEII/GKNFProject/README.md

 # GKNFProject
-A simple project for easier creation for the language of GKNF
+Just a simple project for easier creation for the language (of GKNF).